Home

 If your buyer is not one of the "golden" clients, they may get turned down and nullify your contract.

-The mortgage broker however, not only shops for lower rates, but also to fit the buyer with the mortgage company.
+The mortgage broker however, not only shops for lower rates, but also tries to fit the buyer, with the mortgage company.

 Win!
 Win!
 Win!
 Everyone is now happy.

-* Only ask financial questions if you have received an offer or the offer is going to be written.
+• Only ask financial questions, if you have received an offer, or an offer is going to be written.

-* Don't get to personal by asking about the buyers credit history or debts.
+• Don't get too personal, by asking about the buyers credit history, or debts.

 You see, when you want to qualify a buyer, you don't need to get all "in their face".
 Just be natural, find out some basics and let the professionals handle the rest.

-If you see 15 days or 30 days to find suitable financing, DO NOT ACCEPT.
+If you see 30 days to find suitable financing, I'd suggest you don't accept.

 On the note of the financing clause, "Finding suitable financing on or before such and such a date" is another warning signal.